-Dog poop that presents with mucus can occur for the same reasons as soft-serve dog poop including a microbiome imbalance, eating inappropriate things, a dietary change that happens too quickly, or a parasitic infection.
+Dog poop that presents with mucus can occur for the same reasons as soft-serve dog poop including a microbiome imbalance, eating inappropriate things, a dietary change that happens too quickly, food allergies, or a parasitic infection.

 Orange or Yellow Soft Dog Poop

-Feces that is yellow or orange can sometimes be tinged that color if the dog ate something yellow or orange, says Dr. Rossman.
+Feces that are yellow or orange can sometimes be tinged that color if the dog ate something yellow or orange, says Dr. Rossman.
 Other times, “this can occur from a disease, like exocrine pancreatic insufficiency,” she added.
 “This is a disease that can be confirmed through a diagnostic test done by your veterinarian.”

 Dog Poop Consistency Changes

 Sometimes, pet parents notice that their dog’s poop consistency changes throughout the day or even during the course of a bowel movement.
 These changes are worth noting and sharing with your veterinarian.

 When Your Dog’s Poop Starts Solid Then Gets Soft

 Poop that changes in consistency during a bowel movement is usually a sign of an unbalanced microbiome.
 “The first treatment step is to add in a good probiotic,” says Dr. Rossman.
 “Every veterinarian has an opinion on what probiotics they prefer, and they are not created equally.
 Be sure to ask your veterinarian for assistance in choosing a brand.”